the-events-calendar/event-tickets/build.md

 # Quick Introduction

 This is a guide to building and compiling assets locally.
-The process is automated for deployments, so you should not have to worry about that. it borrows heavily from tests.md as they share some setup processes, so there will be some overlap.
+The process is automated for deployments, so you should not have to worry about that.
+It borrows heavily from tests.md as they share some setup processes, so there will be some overlap.

 ## Set up

 After cloning the ET repository on your local machine, change directory to the plugin root folder and ensure that you have the latest `tribe-common` by running `git submodule upate --init --recursive`.
 It is also a good idea to do tis when you change branches - particularly when changing release branch root.

 ### Composer